DigitalAppsCY/cyprus-postal-codes/README.md

 ## Code of Conduct

-Everyone interacting in the Cyprus::Postal::Codes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cyprus-postal-codes/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the CyprusPostalCodes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cyprus-postal-codes/blob/main/CODE_OF_CONDUCT.md).